 The table of closures will be updated as information becomes available

-The towpath is therefore being closed from a point west of Oil Mills Bridge, through to Ryeford Bridge.
+This work is being carried out by a team of Cotswold Canals Trust volunteers led by Alan Jones.
+The towpath is therefore closed from a point west of Oil Mills Bridge, through to Ryeford Bridge.

 Westbound towpath users will be diverted around the cricket pitch, back on to the cycle track parallel to the Ebley bypass and back onto Ryeford Road North.

 The route has been checked by CCT volunteers, approved by Gloucestershire County Council’s Public Rights of Way team and is in good condition.

 The diversion is expected to remain in place until mid Aprlil.

 Click here, or on the image below, to view video footage of progress at Ryeford

 Aerial, and VERY close up, filming by CCT film-maker, Robert Paget

 Restoration of Wallbridge Lower Lock means the towpath is closed either side of the lock.

 Westbound towpath users can bypass the site by rejoining the towpath at the premises of Dougfield Plumbers.